MoOps-dev/python-password-manager/README.md

 # Python Password Manager
 Password manager is a tool to save user credentials for various websites and store them in an organized way easy to view and manage by the user.
-It also help the user generate a strong password so your credentials are always strong and secure.
+It also helps the user generate a strong password so your credentials are always strong and secure.

 ## Language practices within this project:
 - Tkinter library
 - GUI with Tkinter
 - OOP
 - Keyword arguments with '**kwargs'
 - Lists, dictionaries, loops
 - Random password generation
 - List comprehension:

     ```` python
         password_letters = [random.choice(LETTERS) for _ in range(random.randint(8, 10))]
         password_numbers = [random.choice(NUMBERS) for _ in range(random.randint(2, 4))]